When you purchase a CSA share you are, in essence, becoming a stakeholder in our farm.

 CSA Membership Types

-Work Share CSA memberships are available for $650 for the season, after rebate.
+Work Share CSA memberships are available for $650 for the season, after the $100 rebate.
 Work Share members receive the same harvest share as other members but must complete 12 hours of work exchange.
 This type of membership is a wonderful way to get to know the farm, see how your food is grown, learn about sustainable organic farming practices, and make friends in your farm community.

 Subsidized CSA Shares